escalate/ansible-ha-bridge-docker/README.md

 # Ansible Role: ha-bridge-docker

 An Ansible role that manages ha-bridge Docker container with systemd on Raspbian and Debian OS.
-This role is compatible with OS version Stretch (9) and Jessie (8).

 ## Requirements